enigmampc/tendermint/spec/core/encoding.md

 ### IAVL+ Tree

-Because CometBFT only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
+Because Tendermint only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
 For example, the IAVL+ Tree - an immutable self-balancing binary tree for persisting application state is used by the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/blob/ae77f0080a724b159233bd9b289b2e91c0de21b5/docs/interfaces/lite/specification.md)

 ## JSON

-CometBFT has its own JSON encoding in order to keep backwards compatibility with the previous RPC layer.
+Tendermint has its own JSON encoding in order to keep backwards compatibility with the previous RPC layer.

 Registered types are encoded as: